GiuseppeSoriano/WeFood/Documentation/Documentation.md

 Everything else is in the datasets, and need only to be cleaned and appropriately merged to obtain the structure needed for the population of the databases.

 ## 5.2.
 Cleaning Process
 There is the need to clean the datasets because in them there are plenty of information that are not useful for the purposes of *WeFood* and would result only in a waste of space.
 For achieving this goal, the datasets were analyzed in detail and the information that were not useful were discarded.
-The cleaning process was performed using Python and Jupyter Notebook.
+The cleaning process was performed using Python.

 Below a separate description of the cleaning process for each entity identified in the design phase is provided.

 **Ingredient**:
-The starting point was: `ingr_map.pickle` of [`[2]`](https://www.kaggle.com/datasets/shuyangli94/food-com-recipes-and-user-interactions?select=PP_recipes.csv).
-Here there are lots of fields useful for machine learning related tasks, but not for the purposes of *WeFood*.
-Only the fields strictly needed for the link with the recipes and with the dataset about the calories of the ingredients were kept.
+The starting point was: `ingr_map.pickle` in [`[2]`](https://www.kaggle.com/datasets/shuyangli94/food-com-recipes-and-user-interactions?select=PP_recipes.csv).
+Here there are lots of fields useful for machine learning related tasks, but not for the *WeFood* purposes.
+Only fields strictly needed for linking recipes with [`[1]`](https://www.kaggle.com/datasets/kkhandekar/calories-in-food-items-per-100-grams) have been kept.
 The final result is the following.
 To facilitate referencing in the subsequent merging process, each intermediate product generated during the cleaning process will be assigned a distinct name, starting with the following.

 ```javascript
 Ingredient_A: {